qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

 -----------------

 Now, save the session in a project file :file:`alaska.qgs`.
-To provide the project as a WMS/WFS, we create a new folder ``/usr/lib/cgi-bin/project`` with admin privileges and add the project file :file:`alaska.qgs` and a copy of the :file:`qgis_mapserv.fcgi` file - that's all.
+To provide the project as a WMS/WFS, create a new folder ``/usr/lib/cgi-bin/project`` with admin privileges and add the project file :file:`alaska.qgs` and a copy of the :file:`qgis_mapserv.fcgi` file - that's all.

-Now we test our project WMS, WFS and WCS.
+Now test your project WMS, WFS and WCS.
 Add the WMS, WFS and WCS as described in :ref:`ogc-wms-layers`, :ref:`ogc-wfs` and :ref:`ogc-wcs` to QGIS and load the data.
 The URL is: